Speak to an expert!

-Battery water timers typically attach directly to a standard garden tap, the ideal place to keep control of your watering system.
-The batteries for a water timer normally last about 9 months, which is plenty long enough to last an entire growing season.
-At the beginning of each new season, pop in a fresh set of batteries and you'll be able to forget about it for the rest of the year.
-Generally you would programme a water timer to turn on twice a day; once in the morning and once in the evening, or both.
+Battery water timers typically attach directly to a standard garden tap, the ideal place to control your watering system.
+The batteries for a water timer normally last about 9 months, which is plenty long enough to last an entire season.
+At the beginning of each new season, pop in a fresh set of batteries, and you'll be able to forget about it for the rest of the year.
+Generally, you would programme a water timer to turn on once or twice a day, once in the morning or once in the evening, or both.

 In our opinion, the Claber water timers are superb and made to a high standard.
 Claber water timers are especially popular among professionals due to their quality, reliability, ease of use, versatility, water-saving features and compatibility with various irrigation systems.

 Still, the Hozelock water timers are brilliant value for money, offering lots of functionality for an excellent price.
 Hozelock water timers can also be used with a water butt as they use a motorised ball valve instead of a latching solenoid valve.